-- (A) It is a violation of the Law for a written or unwritten employment policy or practice to exclude employees or applicants from employment because of pregnancy, unless the employee's or applicant's pregnancy renders her physically unable to perform the duties of the position in question.
-It is also a violation of the Law for an employer to discharge or demote an employee because she becomes pregnant, may become pregnant, or for any pregnancy-related conditions, including miscarriage, abortion, childbirth, and recovery therefrom. - (B) Temporary impairment resulting from pregnancy, miscarriage, abortion, childbirth, and recovery therefrom must be considered by an employer offering leave for other temporary impairments to be a justification for a leave of absence for a female employee.
+- Not take adverse action or retaliate against an employee who requests or uses a reasonable accommodation. - 3.
+Not deny employment opportunities to an applicant or employee. - 4.
+Not require an employee to take leave if the employer can provide a different reasonable accommodation. - (B) An employer shall post notice of an employee's right to be free from discriminatory or unfair employment practices and their entitlement to reasonable accommodations because of pregnancy, childbirth, and related conditions.
+Such posting shall be made in a conspicuous place in the employer's place of business in an area accessible to employees.
+Temporary impairment resulting from pregnancy, miscarriage, abortion, childbirth, and recovery therefrom must be considered by an employer offering leave for other temporary impairments to be a justification for a leave of absence for a female employee.
 The terms and conditions of pregnancy-related impairment leaves of absence may not be more restrictive, and need not be more generous, than those applied to impairment leaves for other purposes. - (C) Non-impairment leaves of absence for the purpose of childrearing shall be granted on the same terms and conditions applied to other non-impairment leaves of absence.
 An employer's policy or practice regarding leaves for childrearing must be applied equally regardless of sex.
 Childrearing as used in this subpart includes children by birth or adoption. - (D) Illness, impairment or disability caused or contributed to by pregnancy, miscarriage, abortion, childbirth, and recovery therefrom must be treated as any other temporary illness, impairment or disability under a disability or medical benefit plan available in connection with employment.
 Policies and practices involving matters such as the commencement and duration of leave, the availability of extensions, the accrual of seniority and other benefits and privileges, and payment under any wage loss or insurance plan, must be applied to impairment due to or related to pregnancy or childbirth on the same terms and conditions as they are applied to other temporary impairments.